1992 National Camogie League

 The 1992 National Camogie League is a competition in the women's team field sport of camogie was won by Cork, who defeated Wexford in the final, played at Enniscorthy.

 Arrangements

 Wexford beat Dublin by 2-14 to 3-3 in the semi-final at O'Toole Park.

 The Final

-Cork outclassed Wexford in the final on front of a large crowd at Belfield, Eniscorthy.
+Cork outclassed Wexford in the final on front of a large crowd at Bellefield, Enniscorthy.
 Two goals just before half time from Fiona O'Driscoll and Collette O'Mahony killed off any chance Wexford had, and left Cork 2-10 to 0-6 at half time.
 The Irish Press reported: Wexford squandered too many scoring opportunities during the game, their forwards having a completely off day.

 Division 2

 The Junior National League, known since 2006 as Division Two, was won by Limerick who defeated Down in the final.